Pearls?! In MY Curling Wand?

 If you’re shopping Remington products, it is more likely than you think!

 I have a cheap, low-end tapered curling wand (unlike a traditional curling iron, no clip) that is on the way out.
 It was only OK at best, and I did not have plans to repurchase.
-Thanks to YouTube Beauty Vlogger Jaclyn Hill (she’s funny, she’s talented, give her some love and subscribe!), I am very much so intrigued by the siren song that is the NuMe Titan 3; however, even with a good promo code it is still a bit more than I’m looking to spend at the moment.
+Thanks to YouTube Beauty Vlogger Jaclyn Hill, I am very much so intrigued by the siren song that is the NuMe Titan 3; however, even with a good promo code it is still more than I’m looking to spend at the moment.

 I realized that I really have no idea what the latest and greatest things are when it comes to styling tools, so I decided to do some homework and some e-window-shopping when I came across this Remington Pearl Curling Wand on Amazon.
 It is also a tapered wand and comes in two sizes – 0.5″-1″ and 1″-1.5″.
 Its full name is a bit of a mouthful, take a deep breath: